 Priority Bicycles is a direct to consumer commuter bike brand that delivers premium bikes at a reasonable price.

-Founded in 2014 and funded with $565,000 from their first Kickstarter campaign, the brand sells lightweight, rust-proof commuter bikes.
+Founded in 2014 and funded with $565,000 from a very successful Kickstarter campaign, the brand sells lightweight, rust-proof commuter bikes.
 Their bikes could also be called “street cruisers” for being a mix of road bike and beach cruiser.

 Based in New York City, Priority Bicycles is a direct to consumer bicycle brand founded by former software exec Dave Weiner.
 The brand sells lightweight, rust-proof commuter bikes or “street cruisers” that are a mix of road bike and beach cruiser.
 They deliver a premium bike at a reasonable price, by cutting out the middlemen with a low overhead, online-only business model.